 - The absurdity of Ravana flying the Aerial Car (Pushpaka Vimana)

 - Did Ravana have ten heads and did Hanuman fly with a mountain peak?

 - Was it possible for Rama to undertake such a hazardous expedition?

 The colonial and Marxist historians by propagating the Aryan Invasion Theory had messed up ancient Indian chronology to such an extent that it was difficult to place the chronology of historical figures like Rama and Krishna.
-But thanks to the painstaking efforts of objective historians, today we know the ulterior motives of the above school of historians in dishing out such theories and also aware of the fact that the so called Harappan civilization is nothing but the urban representation of the Vedic civilization and it corresponds to the period when the Upanishads were composed.
-Just like progress in the field of astronomy was possible only after the geocentric theory of universe was discarded, similarly chronology for persons and events associated with ancient Indian history can be fixed if the Aryan Invasion Theory is discarded.3 Hence for establishing the historicity of Rama and Ramayana we have to:
+But thanks to the painstaking efforts of objective historians, today we know the ulterior motives of the above school of historians in dishing out such theories and also aware of the fact that the so-called Harappan civilization is nothing but the urban representation of the Vedic civilization and it corresponds to the period when the Upanishads were composed.
+Just like progress in the field of astronomy was possible only after the geocentric theory of the universe was discarded, similarly chronology for persons and events associated with ancient Indian history can be fixed if the Aryan Invasion Theory is discarded.3 Hence for establishing the historicity of Rama and Ramayana we have to:

 - Abandon the Aryan Invasion Theory.